1. What is a security deposit?

 5. How do I make a booking?

 A. You should first check that 4 Knot's Yard is available on the date you require by contacting us or checking the Availability Calendar.
 We will then make a provisional booking for you, which we will hold for 7 days.
-To confirm the booking we require a 25% deposit.
+To confirm the booking we require a 25% deposit and the balance is then during the 4 weeks prior to your stay.
 If you are booking within 4 weeks of the start of your holiday, payment in full is required.

 6. What if I need to cancel?